 - Locate a small dot marked on the top of the CPU.
 This mark indicates Pin 1 of the CPU. - 2.
 Locate Pin 1 for the Socket on the mainboard. - 3.
 There is a lever on the side of the socket.
-First push this lever sideways and then lift it to a 90-degree angle. - Insert the CPU into the Socket.
+First push this lever sideways and then lift it to a 90-degree angle. - 4.
+Insert the CPU into the Socket.
 Please make sure that Pin 1 for the CPU is inserted into Pin 1 of the Socket. - 5.
 When the CPU is installed correctly push the lever back into place. - 6.
 Install a proper heat sink with cooling fan for proper heat dissipation.
 Failing to install a heat sink with cooling fan may cause overheating which will burnout your CPU and damage your mainboard.
+The heat sink with cooling fan should be installed on the retention mechanism that is provided.
+This retention mechanism is designed to hold the bigger Heat Sink that is required for the Pentium 4 CPU.